 The private non-profit development corporation said parking has been "one of the most common hurdles" for people coming to OTR for food, shopping or entertainment.
 The new valet service, located in the 1300 block of Vine Street, will allow people to drop off their vehicles instead of searching for a spot.

-While people must drop their car off at the Vine Street stations, 3CDC said they can text or call the valets to have their vehicle brought to them within the service boundary — essentially between Race and Walnut streets east to west, from 15th to 12th streets north to south.
+While people must drop their car off at the Vine Street stations, 3CDC said they will soon be able to text or call the valets to have their vehicle brought to them within the service boundary — essentially between Race and Walnut streets east to west, from 15th to 12th streets north to south.
+3CDC did not confirm when this feature will become available.

 The service is available Sundays through Thursdays from 4-10 p.m., and Fridays and Saturdays from 4-11 p.m.
 The cost is listed as a flat fee of $10.